dermotduffy/frigate-hass-card/README.md

 elements:
 ```

-See the [fully expanded elements configuration example](#config-expanded-elements) for how these paramters are structured.
+See the [fully expanded elements configuration example](#config-expanded-elements) for how these parameters are structured.

 **Note**: The Frigate Card allows either a single action (as in stock Home
 Assistant) or list of actions to be defined for each class of user interaction